 It’s no secret that working from home has become the new normal for many of us.
 According to a recent study by Upwork (an online freelancing platform), the number of Americans working from home is projected to reach around 40.7 million by 2026.
-To put this into perspective, that’s approximately 25% of the entire American workforce (as of Feb 2020)!
-It’s safe to say that remote work is here to stay and it’s a trend that’s only going to continue to grow.
+To put this into perspective, that’s approximately 25% of the entire American workforce (as of Feb 2023)!
+It’s safe to say that remote work is here to stay and it’s a trend that will only continue to grow.

-While there are many benefits to working from home, there are also some challenges that come along with it — one of which is cyber security.
-When you’re working from home, you’re not just responsible for your own data and devices, you’re also responsible for keeping your company’s or client’s data safe.
+While there are many benefits to working from home, some challenges come with it — one of which is cyber security.
+When you’re working from home, you’re not just responsible for your own data and devices, but you’re also responsible for keeping your company’s or client’s data safe.

-In this quick guide, we’ll be sharing some working-from-home cyber security tips to help you keep your data safe when working remotely.
+In this quick guide, we’ll share some working-from-home cyber security tips to help you keep your data safe when working remotely.

 The first thing you must know about cyber security at home is that your home network becomes your office network.
-This means that all of the devices on your home network — laptops, smartphones, tablets, etc. — are now potential entry points for cybercriminals.
-Below we will show you the most common cyber security risks and how to protect against them.
+This means that all devices on your home network — laptops, smartphones, tablets, etc. — are now potential entry points for cybercriminals.
+Below, we will show you the most common cyber security risks and how to protect against them.

-Here are a few tips to keep in mind when it comes to cyber security and working from home.
+Here are a few tips to keep in mind regarding cyber security and working from home.

 Learn about your company’s cybersecurity remote work policies

-Before you start working from home, make sure that you’re familiar with your company’s guidelines for cybersecurity at home.
-These policies will outline what you need to do in order to keep your company’s data safe while working remotely.
+Before you start working from home, ensure you’re familiar with your company’s guidelines for cybersecurity at home.
+These policies outline what you must do to keep your company’s data safe while working remotely.

 Invest in a dedicated device for work

 If at all possible, invest in a dedicated device for work purposes.
-This could be a laptop, tablet, or even a smartphone that is only used for work.
-This will help to keep your personal data separate from your work data, which will make it easier to protect both.
+This could be a laptop, tablet, or even a smartphone used only for work.
+This will help keep your personal data separate from your work data, making it easier to protect both.

-While it might seem convenient to use your personal devices for work, it’s not worth the risk.
+While using your personal devices for work might seem convenient, it’s not worth the risk.
 For example, if your personal device is lost or stolen, there’s a chance that your work data could be compromised as well.

 Secure your Wi-Fi network

-One of the first things you should do when it comes to working from home safely is to make sure that your Wi-Fi network is secure.
+One of the first things you should do when working from home safely is to ensure your Wi-Fi network is secure.
 The last thing you want is for someone to be able to access your work data or devices by simply being in the range of your Wi-Fi network.

 There are a few different things you can do to secure your Wi-Fi network: